jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 - What validation mechanisms work within conversation constraints?
 - How to maintain technical accuracy under user satisfaction pressure?

+### Workflow Optimization (Added 2025-08-28)
+- What file size thresholds reliably trigger response limits?
+- How to predict and prevent workflow interruptions?
+- What incremental update strategies work best for large documentation?

 ### Technical Feasibility
 - Can Claude automatically detect optimal project structures?
 - How complex can template customization become before it breaks simplicity?